jeblanchard/my-apache-spark/README.md

-The home for all my Apache Spark processes.
+The home for all my Apache Spark jobs.

 Refer to the `scripts` folder for project operations.